gangstead/learn-typescript/06-integration/README.md

 }
 ```

-`ts-loader` will loads its configuration from `tsconfig.json`.
+`ts-loader` will load its configuration from `tsconfig.json`.
 You can also pass options, such as using a custom compiler, through the query string.

 ## Browserify